Marek’s Disease in Chickens: Symptoms & Protection

 Alongside neurological symptoms and tumor formation, Marek’s disease weakens the overall health of the chicken, which results in the following signs:

-• Chickens with Marek’s disease often show signs of wasting, appearing thin and weak despite having access to food.
+• Weight Loss: Chickens may show signs of wasting away, becoming thin and weak despite having access to food.

 Forms of Marek’s Disease